wso2/product-ei/gh-docs/message-processor/Admin_Services.md

  2. Copy the generated '.jar' file found in `<repo-home>/components/mediation-admin/org.wso2.carbon.message.processor/target/org.wso2.carbon.message.processor-4.6.106-SNAPSHOT.jar`

- 3. Paste the '.jar' file into the 'patches' folder in the product-ui
+ 3. Create a 'patch9999' folder in 'patches' directory and Paste the '.jar' file into it.

  4. Run 'sh integrator.sh -DosgiConsole' from the product-ui 'bin' folder and list the admin services using 'listAdminServices' command